Why does Stainless Steel rust?

 Cold welding How does it work? cold welding or by contact is a solid-state welding process that occurs without the need to thermally fuse the union of two pieces, that is, it is a process that does not require an electrode that melts the union of the two materials so that both pieces remain glued, an example of this occurs in electronics when they use it to glue transistors to a motherboard or some cables to each other.

 In this blog we are going to learn cold welding.
 How does it work?
 First we will see what cold welding is, then what applications it has and what it is for and finally we will explain how it works.
-Read on and learn with Pérez Precision Works.
+Keep reading and learn with Pérez Precision Works.
+If you are interested in learning more about our welding methods and services, feel free to explore our detailed offering.

 Cold or contact welding is a process of joining and fixing two materials in a solid state that is used to repair or rebuild metal parts with a certain degree of rigidity, to which intense heat cannot be applied.